cloudforet-io/cloudforet-io.github.io/content/en/blog/article/how-to-contribute/index.md

 ## Content sections and templates
-SpaceONE docs builds own site using the content files you provide  plus any templates provided by docsy theme.
+Cloudforet docs builds own site using the content files you provide  plus any templates provided by docsy theme.
 These templates include things like your page's headers, footers, navigations, and links to stylesheets.
 The templates in turn can be made up of partials: little reusable snippets of HTML for page elements like headers, search boxex, and more.

-Because SpaceONE docs have different sections for different types of content, the Docsy theme comes with following templates for top-level site sections that might need:
+Because Cloudforet docs have different sections for different types of content, the Docsy theme comes with following templates for top-level site sections that might need:

 - docs is for pages in Documentation section.
 - blog is for pages in spaceONE Blog

-Each top-level section in SpaceONE docs corresponds to a directory in content root.
+Each top-level section in Cloudforet docs corresponds to a directory in content root.
 Hugo automatically applies the appropriate template for that section, depending on which folder the content is in.

 ## Custom sections